Millipedes or Pool Dragons?

 Because pool dragons aren’t native to North America and can adapt well to otherwise unwelcoming ecosystems, they’re pretty common in urban areas.
 Unfortunately, they have few if any natural predators here and multiply quickly, so it’s not exactly thrilling when you find they’ve decided to colonize your garage.
 Like other diplopods, however, pool dragons don’t bite and pose no threat to humans, so they’re more of a nuisance than a health issue even when they infest homes or public areas.
 They also seem more likely to populate outdoor areas like patios and greenhouses (hence their “greenhouse millipede” nickname) than to actually form colonies in buildings.
 However, if it gets too hot outside, they have been known to come indoors.
 Or take a dip in the pool, apparently.

-…And some of the best daydreams are rudely interrupted when you notice a mulch lobster or pool dragon crawling down the wall and you have to rush it back up to the surface before it drowns itself.
-I love arthropods, but sometimes they can be kinda stupid.
+…And some of the best daydreams are rudely interrupted when you notice a mulch lobster or pool dragon crawling around nine feet underwater and you have to carry it back to the surface before it drowns itself.